oimilo/suna/docs/SELF-HOSTING.md

 ---

-For further assistance, join the [Suna Discord Community](https://discord.gg/Py6pCBUUPw) or check the [GitHub repository](https://github.com/kortix-ai/suna) for updates and issues.
+For further assistance, join the [Prophet Community Discord](https://discord.gg/milo) or check the [GitHub repository](https://github.com/oimilo/prophet) for updates and issues.